White Space in Web Design

-White space or negative space is a website design tool that consist in leaving a part or parts of a page purposely l in blank to give readers a break from all the information so they can process it without distractions.
+White space or negative space is a website design tool that consists in leaving a part or parts of a page purposely l in blank to give readers a break from all the information so they can process it without distractions.
 Negative space creates a more elegant and sophisticated web design improving user experience by balancing the website interface.

 If you want to learn more about our web design service please visit https://www.thedigitaldepartment.ie/web-design/

-Or for Ecommerce website design https://www.thedigitaldepartment.ie/ecommerce-website-development-ireland/
+Or for E-commerce website design https://www.thedigitaldepartment.ie/ecommerce-website-development-ireland/